Christof/vim_tips/vim_tips.md

 ## Command-Line mode

-This mode stems from the 'ancestors' of vim: the line editors ex and ed.
+This mode stems from the 'ancestors' of Vim: the line editors ex and ed.
 Command-Line mode is started by typing `:` in Normal mode.
 Afterwards an Ex command can be entered and executed with `<CR>`.
 This returns us to Normal mode.
 Another way to exit Command-Line mode is to use `<Esc>`.